pallet/ritz/README.md

 Note that breakpoints disappear on recompilation at the moment.

-To list breakpoints, use `M-x slime-list-breakpoints`.
+To list breakpoints, use `M-x slime-list-breakpoints` or press `b` in the `slime-selector`.
 In the listing you can use the following keys

  - e enable
  - d disable